-A failure to meet a Consumer Guarantee will be a 'minor' if the failure can be fixed within a reasonable time.
+A failure to meet a Consumer Guarantee will be 'minor' if the failure can be fixed within a reasonable time and is not considered a 'major failure'.

 Example - minor failure

 An example of a minor failure might be if your organisation bought T-shirts for workers that are missing buttons.
 The T-shirts will still be fit for purpose and the missing buttons could be easily provided and applied.